 Canva is a great example.
-Log in using Gmail, Facebook or create a new account.
-There are a wide variety of templates to get you started and you can first choose what context you want the picture to address.
-It could be for social media, a presentation, a banner, graphics, a greeting card and so on.
+Log in using Gmail or Facebook, or create a new account.
+There are many templates to get you started, and you can first choose what context you want the picture to address.
+It could be for social media, a presentation, a banner, graphics, greeting cards, etc.

-You can then choose beautiful existing templates and tweak them to put your own touch on them.
-Add text, borders, clip art, images, graphics, shapes, charts and graphs to convey your message.
-Change up the background to your preference with an extensive array of color palettes.
+You can then choose from the beautiful existing templates and tweak them to add your personal touch to them.
+Add text, borders, clip arts, images, graphics, shapes, charts, and graphs to convey your message.

 5. Create Quotes With Photos

-Suppose you are giving writing services, then this can be your pick:
+Suppose you are offering writing services, then this can be your image:

 Overall, it is not too difficult to come up with a good combination of graphics and quotes.

 Even the novices of editing can do this.